themagicalmammal/howtolinux/README.md

 ### Other Apps
 #### 1. uGet
 uGet is a lightweight yet powerful open Source download manager for Linux.
-Basic features include a download queue, a clipboard monitor and the ability to process downloads in a batch format.
+Basic features include a download queue, a clipboard monitor, and the ability to process downloads in a batch format.
 ```bash
 sudo apt install aria2 uget -y
 ```